Rashid Bawa

 Rashid Bawa (2 April 1940 – 14 March 2024) was a Ghanaian politician, diplomat and a member of the New Patriotic Party of Ghana.
 He was Ghana's ambassador to Nigeria until his death on 14 March 2024.

 Bawa had previously served as Ghana's ambassador to Saudi Arabia.
 He was a former Member of Parliament.

 Bawa was the member of parliament for Akan Constituency of the Republic of Ghana from 7 January 2001 to 6 January 2005, as an independent.

 Ambassadorial appointment

 In June 2017, President Nana Akuffo-Addo named Rashid Bawa as Ghana's ambassador to Nigeria.
 He was among eight other distinguished Ghanaians who were named to head various diplomatic Ghanaian missions in the world.

 Personal life and death

 Rashid Bawa was born on 2 April 1940.
-He was a lawyer and the first magistrate of Pokowasi in Greater Accra.
+He was a lawyer and the first magistrate of Pokuase in Greater Accra.

 Bawa died in Abuja, Nigeria on 14 March 2024, at the age of 83.
 His body was flown to Kadjebi in the Oti Region of Ghana for burial.